 Your rabbit should have unlimited access to a variety of quality grass hays.
 Among many benefits, hay helps prevent obesity, boredom, and dental and gastrointestinal disease.
 Since replacing the hay in your rabbit’s habitat can encourage picky eating, we recommend changing it only when soiled.

 Young (less than a year old), pregnant, nursing or ill animals can benefit from eating alfalfa hay in addition to grass hay because of the higher nutritional elements.
 Otherwise, alfalfa should only be given occasionally as a treat.

 Keep in mind: Grass hay should make up the majority of your pet’s daily diet.
 Offer a variety of hay to your rabbit to promote optimum health.
 Since hay is a natural product, each bag will look and feel different.
 Use our Taste & Texture Guide located on every hay package to determine your pet’s taste and texture preferences.

-We have many all-natural, farm-fresh hays to choose from including Western Timothy, Orchard Grass, Oat Hay, Botanical Hay, and Organic Meadow Hay.
+We have many all-natural, farm-fresh hays to choose from including Western Timothy, Orchard Grass, Oat Hay and Botanical Hay.
 Also, check out our Harvest Stacks line of compressed hays for extra enrichment